idaks/dataone-ahm-2016-poster/README.md

 ## Downloading Docker image

-Users can use the following command to download the image from Docker Hub.
+Users can use the following command to download the image from Docker Hub which is similar to GitHub.
 The command syntax is `docker pull IMAGE_NAME`.
 The name of our current provenance query image is yesworkflow/provenance-demo.
 Users can type the following command into a shell prompt.

 `docker pull yesworkflow/provenance-demo`